nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. User retrieves NUSMods timetable URL from the NUSMods website.
 2. User requests to import NUSMods timetable using their NUSMods timetable URL.
-3. Academic Schedule Manager retrieves lesson data from NUSMods API.
-4. Academic Schedule Manager adds all the lessons according to the data retrieved.
+3. Academic Schedule Manager adds all the lessons according to the data retrieved.
-5. Academic Schedule Manager shows a success message with details of the lessons added.
+4. Academic Schedule Manager shows a success message with details of the lessons added.

     Use case ends.